MaxSally/Farmland_Detection_and_Categorization/README.md

 - Trained model saved as `growth_stage_predictor.h5`.
 - `cropgrowth_predictor-checkpoint.ipynb` can be used to observe how the current model was trained.
 - `corn_filter.py` under code was used to filter non-corn areas out of the dataset.
-- `Kc_filter.py` under code was used to filter out areas that do not match the appropriate corn growth stage per the Day of Year (DOY).
+- `Kc_filter.py` under code was used to filter out areas that do not match the appropriate corn growth stage obtained using Kc values and the Day of Year (DOY) the image was captured on.